Senate Passes “Child Sexual Abuse and Exploitation Prevention Act”

-The New York State Senate today passed the “Child Sexual Abuse and Exploitation Prevention Act” (S5226A), sponsored by Senator Steve Saland (R-I-C, Poughkeepsie), Chairman of the Senate Codes Committee.
+The New York State Senate has passed the “Child Sexual Abuse and Exploitation Prevention Act” (S5226A), sponsored by Senator Andrew Lanza and Senator Steve Saland of the Senate Codes Committee.
 The bill creates new, tougher crimes for predators who prey on children over the Internet.

 The sexual exploitation of children is a growing issue.
 It is estimated that there are between 100,000 and 300,000 children sexually exploited annually through prostitution and pornography in the United States.